 Oscar González Loyo was born in Mexico City, and is mostly known for his creation 'Karmatrón y Los Transformables' and founder of ¡Ka-Boom!
 Estudio along with his father and wife, Susana Romero, in 1994.
 He is the son of Oscar González Guerrero, a legendary Mexican comic book master.

 As a child he was influenced by the work of Mexican comic book artists that frequently visited his father at home, like Héctor Macedo, but also from Walt Disney, Osamu Tezuka, Bill Hanna, Joe Barbera, Chuck Jones, Friz Freleng and Robert McKimson.
 At age 14 he became a professional artist for 'Las Aventuras de Capulina'.

-In the year 2000, he became the first Mexican to win an Eisner Award at Comic-Con International for his work on Simpson's Comics.
+In the year 2000, he won an Eisner Award at the Comic-Con International for his work on Matt Groening's Simpson's Comics.
 In present years he continues to work in the 'Karmatrón' comic book.
 He is currently the CEO of ¡Ka-Boom!
 Estudio.